AccessibleOlli/olli-sim/README.md

 ## Quick Start

 1. Clone this [repo](https://github.ibm.com/ibm-watson-data-lab/olli-sim)
-1. From terminal, go to root directory of cloned repo
+1. From terminal, go to the root directory of the cloned repo
 1. From terminal, Run command

     `npm install`